ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 1. After setting up the required infrastructure (subnets, security groups with rules, VSIs) on the cloud, the admin (DevOps) connects (SSH) to the bastion server using the private SSH key.
-2. The admin assigns a maintenance security group with proper outbound rules and connects securely to the frontend instance's **public IP address** via bastion server to install or update any required frontend software e.g.,a web server.
+2. The admin assigns a maintenance security group with proper outbound rules and connects securely to the frontend instance's **public IP address** via bastion server to install or update any required frontend software e.g., a web server.
-3. The admin assigns a maintenance security group with proper outbound rules connects securely to the backend instance's **private IP address** via bastion server to install or update any required backend software e.g.,a database server
+3. The admin assigns a maintenance security group with proper outbound rules connects securely to the backend instance's **private IP address** via bastion server to install or update any required backend software e.g., a database server
-4. The internet user makes a HTTP/HTTPS request to the web server on frontend.
+4. The internet user makes an HTTP/HTTPS request to the web server on the frontend.
-5. Frontend requests private resources from secured backend and serves results to user.
+5. Frontend requests private resources from secured backend and serves results to the user.

 ## Before you begin